 - Only a student's most recent attempt of a SCORM assignment is stored by Canvas.

 - If a student re-enters a SCORM assignment and doesn't complete it, their score will be reset to 0.

-The content authoring solution uses Storyline projects published with xAPI, as well as a suite of tools to store student data and send a grade to the Canvas gradebook. xAPI is a specification that makes it possible to collect very granular data about a wide range of student experiences and allows multiple technology systems to communicate with each other.
+In order to collect more granular analytics from Storyline projects, those projects must be published with xAPI modules to work with Grassblade and Learning Locker. xAPI is a specification that makes it possible to collect data about a wide range of student experiences and allows multiple technology systems to communicate with each other.

-- General Storyline support will be provided by the vendor (Articulate).
+- General Storyline support is provided by the vendor (Articulate).
 This support is included as part of the Storyline Teams licenses.
 Because of their excellent service, we recommend making use of this support whenever possible.

-- DoIT Academic Technology (DoIT AT) provides documentation and support to assist faculty and staff in setting up the integrations between Storyline, Canvas, and the other tools needed to support that integration.
+- The Learn@UW-Madison Team provides documentation and support to assist faculty and staff in setting up the integrations between Storyline, Grassblade, Learning Locker, and Canvas.
 School, college, and department instructional technologists will be responsible for providing any additional end-user support when possible.

-- If you have a question on your module's integration with Canvas, WordPress/GrassBlade, or Learning Locker please request a consultation with Learn@UW-Madison staff by contacting the DoIT Help Desk.
-Include a link to the module you are having trouble with, along with a link to your Canvas course.
-Please also include your operating system version and browser version.
+- If you have a question on your module's integration with Canvas, Grassblade, or Learning Locker, please request a consultation with Learn@UW-Madison staff by contacting the DoIT Help Desk.
+If possible, be sure to include a link to the module you are having trouble with and a link to your Canvas course.

 This is an outline of how to use a Storyline module with advanced content authoring and reporting:

-- Step 1: Request that your department purchases a Storyline license.
+- Step 1: If you don't already have access to Storyline, request that your department purchases a Storyline license

 - Step 2: Design your Storyline module.
 Some links to tutorials on how to get started building Storyline modules: